Create a support zip using the REST API in Data Center applications

 Troubleshooting

-- You need System Administrator permissions to generate the support zip.
-The request will fail with a permission error if you don't have adequate permissions.
+- You need System administrator permissions to generate the support zip.
+The request will fail with a permission error if you don't have the proper permissions.

 - If